elbarry42/push_swap/README.md

 ## ⚙️ Compilation & Usage

-Compile the project using the provided Makefile:
+Compile the project with the provided Makefile:

 ```bash
 make